Home > Pregnancy > Baby Development > 24 Weeks Pregnant

 If you are a vegan and eat no animal products at all, you need to take care to mix the right plant foods to obtain all the amino acids you need.
-You need to ensure that you get quality protein from wholegrains (bread, flour, rice), dairy nuts, seeds, pulses, soya flour, soya milk and tofu.
+You need to ensure that you get quality protein from wholegrains (bread, flour, rice), dairy nuts, seeds, pulses, soy flour, soy milk and tofu.
 For example, mix cereals with pulses:

-Include nuts, seeds, plant milks and textured vegetable proteins and tofu cheese in your diet.
+Include nuts, seeds, plant milks and textured vegetable proteins and tofu in your diet.

-By eating soya, tofu, almonds, sunflower seeds, leafy green vegetables, Brazil nuts, chick peas, sesame seeds, soya beans, fortified soya milk and products made from this.
+By eating soy, tofu, almonds, sunflower seeds, leafy green vegetables, brazil nuts, chickpeas, sesame seeds, soya beans, fortified soya milk and products made from this.

 By eating leafy vegetables, fortified cereals, lentils, wholegrains and nuts.
 Make sure you have some vitamin C with meals (orange juice is a good source) so your body can absorb the iron more easily.

 by eating wholegrains, pulses, lentils, pumpkin seeds, wholemeal pasta and brazil nuts.
 Zinc is important for a healthy immune system.